Ensure your CV format is structured to best highlight your unique experience and life situation.

 For example, if you’re applying to jobs in backend development, don’t focus on your desktop publishing skills (but you can still mention them briefly in your skills section to show recruiters you’re a well-rounded candidate).

 As a computer scientist, you can add additional information to your CV to give recruiters a better idea of what you can do.
-Here are three examples of extra details you can put on your computer science CV:
+Here are three examples of how you can highlight your experience on your computer science CV:

 Github